julienhmmt/docker-compose/traefik-gitea/README.md

 git clone https://github.com/Mettmett/docker-compose.git:traefik-gitea
 ```

-You need to edit the file `.env` at the source folder to modify the values of some vars.
+You need to edit files in the folder `.secrets` with your own values.

 After that when you're all set, press the red button to initiate :fire: !